-- Developing a comprehensive marketing plan to attract and grow ridership to pre-pandemic levels. - Commemorating Capitol Corridor's 30th year of operation, celebrating the milestone with a series of customer engagement campaigns and promotional offers toward the end of 2021. - Creating more digital content (videos, photos, infographics, etc.) for distribution via website, blog, and social media channels, to educate and engage riders and non-riders. - Renewing promotions with partners to maximize media spend, attract riders, and expand market reach, as leisure events and destinations resume. - Conducting deeper analysis of ridership data to identify emerging markets post-COVID, opportunities for micro-markets (single day/train offers, short-distance city pairs, etc.) and more sophisticated market segmentation. - Extend visibility of the brand, via train exteriors, uniforms, and other channels. - Improve overall customer experience, in particular, seeking solutions for Contact Center communication gaps, planning for customer support center in preparation for integrated travel program, evaluate service hours, etc. - Identifying areas for marketing and customer service automation and personalization, to more efficiently use our resources.
+- Developing a comprehensive marketing plan to attract and grow ridership to prepandemic levels, utilizing the latest information from Caltrans' Market Segmentation study and other available market research.... - Creating more digital content (videos, photos, infographics, etc.) for distribution via website, blog, and social media channels, to educate and engage riders and non-riders. - Renewing promotions with partners to attract riders, maximize media spend, and expand market reach, as leisure events resume and destinations re-open. - Perform deeper analysis of ridership data to identify emerging markets post-COVID, opportunities for micro-markets (single day/train offers, short-distance city pairs, etc.) and more sophisticated market segmentation. - Conduct additional surveys of riders and non-riders to learn more about current ridership and opportunities - Extend visibility of the brand, via train exteriors, uniforms, and other channels. - Improve overall customer experience, seeking solutions for Contact Center communication gaps and efficiencies, planning for customer support center in preparation for integrated travel program, evaluate service hours, providing timely and relevant service alerts, etc. - Identifying areas for marketing and customer service automation and personalization, to use our resources more efficiently.

-FY 2022-23 Marketing Program
+FY 2023-2024 Marketing Program

-The CCJPA will continue to strive to grow ridership and revenue to pre-pandemic levels in 2022, as well as increased brand awareness through the region and beyond.
+The CCJPA will continue to strive to grow ridership and revenue in 2023, as well as increased brand awareness through the region and beyond.
+Marketing strategy and tactics are expected to shift once Cal-ITP debuts, bringing new challenges in effectively reaching target markets, as well as opportunities.
 Additionally, CCJPA will continue to align its marketing efforts with planned service amenity improvement projects, to ensure consistency of the customer experience.

-9. FY 2021-22 & FY 2022-23 ANNUAL FUNDING REQUIREMENT
+9. FY 2021-22 & FY 2022-23 Annual Funding Requirement

 The primary purpose of this ABP, as defined in the ITA, is to request the annual funds required by the CCJPA to operate, administer, and market the Capitol Corridor service for agreed-upon service levels as well as administer two State IPR technology programs and a megaregional rail service expansion planning effort.
-Previous sections in this document describe the proposed operating plan, planned service improvements, and capital improvements for FY 2021-22 and FY 2022-23.
+Previous sections in this document describe the proposed operating plan, planned service improvements, and capital improvements for FY 2022-23 and FY 2023-24.

-Operating Costs
+Operating Costs - Amtrak

-Based on the Operating Plan and Strategies (Section 3), the CCJPA has prepared an initial forecast for the FY 2021-22 and FY 2022-23 operating expenses, ridership, and revenues.
-Due to the decreased ridership demand which commenced in March 2020 related to the COVID-19 global pandemic and is forecast to persist into FY 2021-22, CCJPA will continue to operate a temporary reduced operating plan for train and bus service in the first quarter of FY 2021-22 with a goal of transitioning to full service in the second quarter.
-For the purposes of budget forecasting, the business plan reflects this reduced level of service.
-The FY 2021-22 operating costs conform pursuant to PRIIA Section 209, which was implemented in FY 2013-14 as part of a national launch of a pricing policy for all Amtrak-operated IPR services under 750 miles.
-There is an unusual level of uncertainty regarding operating costs and passenger revenue that will likely necessitate later updates to the budget forecasts.
-The CCJPA will submit any updated operating cost forecasts by June 15, 2021.
+Based on the Operating Plan and Strategies (Section 3), the CCJPA has prepared an initial forecast for the FY 2022-23 and FY 2023-24 operating expenses, ridership, and revenues.
+Due to the decreased ridership demand which commenced in March 2020 related to the COVID-19 global pandemic, the forecast below has an unusual level of uncertainty.
+The presumption is that full service will resume in the first quarter of FY 2022-23, but that assumption is dependent on a return of customer demand, available staff, available equipment and sufficient funding.
+As well, an improvement in operating efficiency and decrease in operating costs are required in order to return to full service.
+The FY 2022-23 operating costs conform pursuant to PRIIA Section 209, which was implemented in FY 2013-14 as part of a national launch of a pricing policy for all Amtrak-operated IPR services under 750 miles.
+Given the unusual level of uncertainty regarding operating costs and passenger revenue, future updates to the budget forecasts are expected.
+The CCJPA will submit any updated operating cost forecasts by June 15, 2022.